 You have the right to say “no” without the fear of being labeled mean or inconsiderate.
 Taking on duties that make you uncomfortable and accepting tasks you’re too tired to complete could be problematic.
 Therefore, you should establish limits and never be afraid to say “no” when those boundaries are crossed.

-Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of at-home care.
+Families who need help caring for a senior loved one can turn to Home Care, a leading provider of at-home care.
 Services available in our customizable care plans include meal prep, mental and social stimulation, assistance with personal hygiene tasks, and much more.
-Call Home Care Assistance at (717) 540-4663 to learn more about our flexible and customizable senior care plans.
+Call Home Care at (717) 540-4663 to learn more about our flexible and customizable senior care plans.